Wondering if a clingy or needy guy can be successful in a relationship?

 - Doing little things around the house so that I don’t have to

 And I have to admit that she does do a lot of those things.

 Although except for #1 they aren’t things that draw us together.
 But they are ways of showing she cares and making sure I feel supported.

 So learning to understand different love languages is a great way to getting past being needy.

 What does it mean to be a clingy guy in a relationship?

 I like to talk about my feelings until I feel like they are resolved.
 I get that sometimes that might come off as repetitive or annoying.
 Because if I don’t think my point is being grasped, I’ll re-phrase it and say it again.

 Does that make me a clingy guy?

-Ironically in the early days of our marriage I was much more quiet and didn’t always open up.
+Ironically in the early days of our marriage, I was much quieter and didn’t always open up.
 And that was a source of frustration for my wife.
 Now she’s probably sorry she ever asked me to communicate my feelings more, lol!

 My wife, on the other hand, is more (going back to stereotypes) the “strong silent type”.
 She mostly keeps to herself and is often deep in thought in her own head.
 And she’s sometimes guilty of not communicating an issue until it’s at the boiling point.